Nathalie Reid | Fieldfisher

 Professional background

-I have assisted private sector clients with complex, sensitive, and often high-profile public law matters, helping them understand legal requirements, conduct due diligence, capitalise on regulatory opportunities, participate effectively in regulatory investigations and public inquiries, present persuasively in disputes with decision-makers, and develop arguments and strategies that secure favourable legislative and policy changes.
+Nathalie advised private sector clients on complex, sensitive and often high‑profile public law and regulatory matters.
+Her work included helping clients understand and comply with legal and regulatory requirements, conduct due diligence, engage with regulators, participate in regulatory investigations and public inquiries, and manage disputes with public decision‑makers.
+She also supported clients in developing strategies to secure favourable legislative and policy outcomes.

 Authored pieces